-The loose sediments dating from the tertiary and quaternary, and averaging approx. 150 m in thickness, are of special significance for the water supply and for the foundation soil.
-They form the freshwater stock from which all the drinking water and a large part of the process water of the city are drawn.
+The loose sediments dating from the quaternary and tertiary, and averaging approx. 150 m in thickness, are of special significance for the water supply and for foundation of buildings.
+They form the freshwater stock from which Berlin draws all the drinking water and a large part of the process water.
+Numerous waterworks an other pumping facilities have lowered the groundwater in Berlin partly since more than 100 years.

-The tertiary rupelium layer beneath it is about 80 m thick, and constitutes a hydraulic barrier against the deeper saltwater tier (Fig. 7).
+The tertiary rupelium layer in a depth of 150 to 200 m is about 80 m thick, and constitutes a hydraulic barrier against the deeper saltwater tier (Fig. 7).

-Fig. 7: Hydrogeological cross-section of Berlin
+Fig. 7: Schematical Hydrogeological Cross-Section of Berlin from South to North

-Due to the alternation of aquifers and aquitards, the freshwater stock in the Berlin area is broken down into four separate hydraulic aquifers (Limberg, Thierbach 2002).
+Due to the alternation of aquifers (green, blue, brownn and yellow in Fig. 7) and aquitards (grey in Fig. 7), the freshwater stock in the Berlin area is broken down into four separate hydraulic aquifers (Limberg, Thierbach 2002).
 The second aquifer, which is largely a Saale-glaciation-era aquifer, is known as the main aquifer, since it supplies the predominant share of the drinking and process water.
 The fifth aquifer is in the saltwater tier under the rupelium.